unparalleled-js/docs-1/recipe-ops.md

 ### Recipe stopped by Workato trigger
 Under certain error conditions, Workato will stop an active recipe, e.g. when 60 cumulative authentication errors occur in the trigger.
 Generally, Workato stops recipes when they encounter non-recoverable errors, i.e. when Workato has attempted to carry out the trigger or action without success for a consecutive number of times.

-This trigger allows users to build ‘restart’ logic or other custom escalation policies for key recipes that should not be stopped.
+This trigger allows users to build contingencies for key recipes that should not be stopped.
+For instance, you can enforce a **restart logic** or setup customer escalation policies to inform key personnel when the recipe has been stopped.

-When monitoring selected recipes, provide the IDs of recipes to watch.
+When monitoring selected recipes, provide their [recipe IDs](#how-to-find-recipe-id).

 ![Specify recipes to monitor for stopped state](/assets/images/recipe-ops/specify-recipes-to-monitor-stopped-recipes.gif) *Specify recipes to monitor whether the recipes are stopped by Workato*

-Recipe IDs can be found in the recipe page URL as highlighted below.
+### How to find recipe id
+Track your key recipes with their unique recipe IDs.
+You can find the recipe ID in URL of the recipe page.

 ![Recipe URL](/assets/images/recipe-ops/recipe-url.png)
 *Recipe IDs can be found in recipe URL*